Frequently Asked Questions

 1) How much does a passport cost?

 Current passport fees can be found at the State Department website.
-The passport application acceptance facility at Skyline College charges $35 execution fee, and we also offers passport photos for $8.
+The passport application acceptance facility at Skyline College charges a $35 execution fee.

 2) Where is the Skyline College Passport Office located?

 We are located at Skyline College, in Building 19, Room 412, 3300 College Drive, San Bruno, CA 94066

 During the school year, we accept applications Monday through Friday by appointment only.
 During the summer, the office is open Monday through Friday.
 Check our current times of operation here.
 We are closed on weekends, and whenever the Skyline College campus is closed due to a public holiday.